Raj140503/Online-Quiz-Application/README.md

 4. Receive and view their final score on a dedicated results page.

 ### 2. Core Features
-- Database Integration: Uses a lightweight database (assumed to be SQLite) to securely store quiz questions, options, and correct answers.
+- Database Integration: Uses a lightweight database (SQLite) to securely store quiz questions, options, and correct answers.

 - Secure API: Provides an endpoint to fetch questions for the quiz (without exposing the correct answers) and a scoring endpoint to calculate the user's result on the server side.